ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 ### **6. The player UI doesn't go away**

 You may have set it to permanently show in Settings > Accessibility.
-Otherwise, this issue occurs randomly, and currently, the only fix is to restart the app.
+Otherwise, this issue occurs randomly, and the only fix is to restart the app.